Specialization Training Programs and Certificates

 The University held funding from the U.S. Department of Education for early intervention training in preparing 32 SLP graduate students from 2007-2011, and 48 SLP students from 2012-2018, to work with children with hearing loss as they learned to maximize the use of technology such as hearing aids and cochlear implants.
 The grant trained 8 graduate SLP students per year for the duration of their entire graduate program.
-The trainees received a tuition waiver and a stipend during the two year training program.
-This personnel preparation grant was a joint venture with Kent State University.
-Eight students per year were trained (5 from UA and 3 from KSU) for four consecutive years.
-Special coursework enriched the trainees’ knowledge and background of cochlear implants and modern hearing aids and the special training needs of infants, toddlers and children who use them.
-Recipients learned how to be effective members of collaborative teams that emphasized family membership and the active participation of related professionals.
-They studied and applied, principles of early intervention including best practice themes of cultural diversity and collaborative teaming.
+The trainees also received funding support.
+Former personnel preparation grants were joint ventures with Kent State University (2007-2011) and the University of Toledo (2012-2018).
+Specialized coursework enriched the trainees’ knowledge and background related to the special training needs of infants, toddlers and children with hearing loss, and the new I-HEART program is designed to build upon these previous successful award programs with greater emphasis on telepractice and interprofessional collaborative service delivery.

 Approximately 4 million Americans are not able to use natural speech to meet their communication needs.
 According to the American Speech Language Hearing Association (ASHA), augmentative-alternative communication (AAC) is defined as the area of clinical practice that attempts to compensate for the impairment or disability patterns of individuals with severe communication disorders.
 When using AAC, individuals with complex communication needs (CCN) access high and low technology strategies to compensate for their spoken and written impairments.
 While individuals with CCNs benefit from AAC, many do not receive adequate technical support, intervention, advocacy, and training around AAC.
 That lack of AAC support is directly related to the latest employment statistics, which indicate a shortage of well-trained SLPs who focus in AAC.
 In addition, 42% of Ohio school administrators want to hire SLPs with expertise in AAC.